morologous/visor/README.md

     println it
 }
 ```

+For 'Before' or 'After' simply omit the 'from' property (for 'Before' queries) or the 'to' property (for 'After' queries).
+In all cases the search will be inclusive of the 'to' and 'from' dates, so consider the time values provided for the dates accordingly.

 ##### Query String

 The Visor annotation also adds a 'queryString' property to the bean, for free form text searching of the documents in the index.